vict0rsch/PaperMemory/Readme.md

 ## Customization

-Checkout [[📑] All configuration options](https://papermemory.org/configuration/).
+Checkout [📑—All configuration options](https://papermemory.org/configuration/).
 Here's a quick overview:

 **a.** Customize features in the menu: